TwoGuysCoding/Minutes/README.md

 4. [Overview of Mediator pattern](./Docs/Patterns/MediatorREADME.md)

 ## About audio visualisation and record button style
 The RecordButton style works by binding to IsRecording propery in the HomeViewModel.
-If there is no such property it will caouse a binding error.
+If there is no such property it will cause a binding error.